pittcsc/pittcswiki/src/guides/career/product-management.md

 ## The Important Basics

 Product Management looks different *everywhere*.
-Sticking to the fundamentals will take you very far in your PM career no matter what exactly Product looks like in your organization.
+Sticking to the fundamentals will take you very far in your PM career no matter what the role looks like in your organization.

-### The first fundamental
+### The First Fundamental

 The first thing to remember is that the term Product Management can be defined by the three words "who", "what", and "why".
 Everything else in the career is to gain a clearer understanding of these three concepts.

 To elaborate:

-- Who (exactly) are we building this for?
+- **Who** are we building this for?
-- What (exactly) are we doing?
+- **What** are we doing?
 What does success look like with this feature?
-- Why should we do this (and not something else)?
+- **Why** should we do this (and not something else)?

 In the scope of an engineering team, the job of the Product Manager is to clarify the work to be done, and have a clear reason why.
 You aren't the one defining how the problem gets solved at the end of the day (design and engineering-wise).
-You can come to the table with ideas, but designers and engineers are there to handle that portion - you need to ensure the end result is a good answer to 'who', 'what', and 'why'.
+You can come to the table with ideas, but designers and engineers are there to handle that portion - you need to ensure the solution is a good answer to 'who', 'what', and 'why'.

-### The second fundamental
+### The Second Fundamental

 To be successful, you must understand what makes a product.
 This is something that *somehow*, people with Ivy League degrees, venture backing, and every meaningless signifier under the sun don't understand.

 Simply put, a product is the fix to a problem that people will pay not to have.
 This means that if you haven't identified a problem to solve, you don't have a product, you have a (hopefully not expensive) side project.
 We see it all of the time - at the time of writing this, the AI boom has led to a lot of attempted products with no real problem to solve. *Value* is the term for solving meaningful, money-making problems.